ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

-Notice that only models that are returned by the hook :py:func:`~alfasim_sdk._internal.hook_specs_gui.alfasim_get_data_model_type` will be included on the user interface of |alfasim|.
+Notice that only models that are returned by the hook :py:func:`~alfasim_sdk._internal.hook_specs_gui.alfasim_get_data_model_type` will be included in the user interface of |alfasim|.

 The image below illustrates the application with the output from the snippet above.